macwille/python-chat-app/README.md

 * User can register and log in with same account.

-* Rooms show messages of that room.

-* App has working database.

-#### Bugs

-* Sending a message not working.
+* User can enter room and type messages.

+* Working Database at Heroku.

 ## Website

-Project will be using [Heroku](https://dashboard.heroku.com/home) for running the website.
+Project will be using [Heroku](https://dashboard.heroku.com/home).

-When website is running on Heroku server you can find it [here](https://chat404-web.herokuapp.com/), it may take some time loading for the first time.
+When website is up and running on Heroku server you can find it [here](https://chat404-web.herokuapp.com/), it may take some time loading for the first time.

 ### **Website version may be older than current code!**

-## Definition
+## Planned Features

 The application can perform following functions when it's finished: